 Wisdom makes the soul responsive to the Holy Spirit in the contemplation of God to use His ideas to judge His creation.
 Wisdom effects harmony and filial fear of God, and makes our standards conform to God’s.
-We should desire wisdom in the Mystic Body of Christ, as the Holy Spirit pleases.
+We should desire wisdom to serve the Mystic Body of Christ, as the Holy Spirit pleases.

-A word of Wisdom may entail a prophetic future and God’s means to accomplish his will.
-Wisdom implies divine direction to use knowledge effectively, we can’t earn Wisdom, but can receive it from God through prayer.
+A word of Wisdom may entail a prophetic future and God’s means to accomplish His will.
+Wisdom implies divine direction to use Knowledge effectively.
+We can receive through prayer Wisdom from the Holy Spirit.